Image Tag

 gif Graphic Interchange format Raster animated picture with motions

-svg scalar vector graphics Vector logos, icons, animations.
+svg Scalable Vector Graphics Vector logos, icons, animations.

 How to insert image in a webpage

-Image is inserted in html using <img> tag.
-Img is an non-pair element. src and alt attributes are compulsory in an img tag. width and height are optional in img.
-By increasing width or height, image size increase with same aspect-ratio.
-Aspect Ratio is ratio of width Vs height.
-For an image of size 400*300, aspect ratio is 4:3.
+You can insert an image in HTML using the tag. src and alt attributes are compulsory in an img tag. width and height are optional in img.
+By increasing width or height, the image size increases while maintaining the same aspect ratio.
+The aspect ratio is the ratio of width to height.
+For an image of size 400*300, the aspect ratio is 4:3.

 HTML image tag example